zhuyie/learn/memory-reordering/slide/slide.md

 ---
 # Sequential consistency (switch metaphor)
 ![h:250](switch-metaphor.png)
-* All processors issue loads and stores in program order
+* All processors issue loads and stores in program order.
 * Memory chooses a processor, performs a memory operation to completion, then chooses another processor, …
 * The problem with this model is that it’s terribly **slow**.